What Happens When Your Dental Crown Is Made

 The dental technicians at the lab refer to the aforementioned impression to understand the structure of your unique tooth alignment and create a second highly durable impression that will be placed in high heat while your dental crown is made.

 Depending on your needs and preferences, metal or porcelain material is placed in the crown mold and heated to about 2400 °F before being heated a second time to be cured (hardened).
 The crown can be removed from mold after it is cool, and then a few finishing coats are applied to polish the final product.
 Technicians perform a final exam and then send it to our team at Cambridge Family Dentistry for your fitting.

-Contact our dentist, Dr. Dean Wright, at 316-687-2110 today to learn more and determine if you should receive a dental crown in Wichita, Kansas.
+Contact us at 316-687-2110 today to learn more and determine if you should receive a dental crown in Wichita, Kansas.